 Inventories: Our inventories are valued at the lower of cost, principally LIFO, or market.
 We believe that the use of LIFO results in a better matching of costs and revenue.
-This practice excludes certain inventories, which are held outside of the United States, approximating \$168 million and \$164 million at December 31, 2017 and 2016, respectively, which are valued at the lower of weighted-average cost or market.
+This practice excludes certain inventories, which are held outside of the United States, approximating \$187 million and \$168 million at December 31, 2018 and 2017, respectively, which are valued at the lower of weighted-average cost or net realizable value.
 Our inventory is substantially comprised of finished goods.

 Reserves for excess and obsolete inventories are determined based on analyses comparing inventories on hand to sales activity over time.
-The reserve, which totaled \$34 million at December 31, 2017 and 2016, is the amount deemed necessary to reduce the cost of the inventory to its estimated realizable value.
+The reserve, which totaled \$40 million and \$34 million at December 31, 2018 and 2017, respectively, is the amount deemed necessary to reduce the cost of the inventory to its estimated net realizable value.

 Debt Issuance Costs: We defer costs directly related to obtaining financing and amortize them over the term of the indebtedness on a straight-line basis.
 The use of the straight-line method does not produce results that are materially different from those which would result from the use of the effective interest method.
 These amounts are reflected in the consolidated statement of operations as a component of interest expense.
-Debt issuance costs associated with our Global ABL Facility are presented in other assets and totaled \$3 million and \$6 million at December 31, 2017 and 2016, respectively.
-Debt issuance costs associated with our Term Loan are presented as a reduction of the carrying amount of the debt liability and totaled \$2 million and \$3 million at December 31, 2017 and 2016, respectively.
+Debt issuance costs associated with our Global ABL Facility are presented in other assets and totaled \$3 million at December 31, 2018 and 2017.
+Debt issuance costs associated with our Term Loan are presented as a reduction of the carrying amount of the debt liability and totaled \$2 million at December 31, 2018 and 2017.

-Fixed Assets: Land, buildings and equipment are stated on the basis of cost.
+Property, Plant and Equipment: Land, buildings and equipment are stated on the basis of cost.
 For financial statement purposes, depreciation is computed over the estimated useful lives of such assets principally by the straight-line method; accelerated depreciation and cost recovery methods are used for income tax purposes.
 Leasehold improvements are amortized using the straight-line method over the shorter of the remaining lease term or the estimated useful life of the improvements.
 When assets are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the accounts and any gain or loss is reflected in income for the period.
 Maintenance and repairs are charged to expense as incurred.

 Certain systems development costs related to the purchase, development and installation of computer software are capitalized and amortized over the estimated useful life of the related asset.
-Costs incurred prior to the development stage, as well as maintenance, training costs, and general and administrative expenses are expensed as incurred.
+Costs incurred prior to the development stage, as well as maintenance, training costs and general and administrative expenses are expensed as incurred.

-Goodwill and Other Intangible Assets: Goodwill represents the excess of cost over the fair value of net assets acquired.
+Goodwill and Other Intangible Assets: Goodwill represents the excess of acquisition cost over the fair value of net assets acquired.
 Goodwill and intangible assets with indefinite useful lives are tested for impairment annually, or more frequently if circumstances indicate that impairment may exist.
 We evaluate goodwill for impairment at four reporting units (U.S. Eastern Region and Gulf Coast, U.S. Western Region, Canada and International).
 Within each reporting unit, we have elected to aggregate the component countries and regions into a single reporting unit based on their similar economic characteristics, products, customers, suppliers, methods of distribution and the manner in which we operate each reporting unit.
 We perform our annual tests for indications of goodwill impairment as of October 1st of each year, updating on an interim basis should indications of impairment exist.